Last Updated : Nov 21,2018

 • Ensure that you check the manufacturing date, expiry date and packaging before purchasing

-• Combine with other flours to make waffle batter, pancake batter etc.
+5. Combine buckwheat flour with other flours to make waffle batter, dosa batter etc.

-• In Russia, buckwheat flour is used to make a type of pancake called Blinis, which is served with caviar.
+8. In Russia, buckwheat flour is used to make a type of pancake called Blinis.

 • Buckwheat flour should be always stored in the refrigerator.
 If stored properly, the flour will keep fresh for several months.